 So I can tell you from experience that we need to look first at “where’s the water coming from”, and only then ask “what are the solutions”.

-How Do You Get Water in the Basement?
-4 Ways We See a Lot in the U.P.
+What Causes Water in the Basement?
+4 Things We See Most in U.P.
+Homes

 Except for relatively rare cases of plumbing leaks or condensation inside the house, water in the basement starts with water on the foundation.
 Otherwise it will not be coming through the basement wall and puddling on the floor.
 So we have to find out where that water on the foundation is coming from.